-When you invest in the common good, you become a catalyst for change — whether as an educator, engineer, corporate manager, writer, research scientist, artist, attorney or a parent.
+When you invest in the common good, you become a catalyst for change—no matter what career path you choose.

 Saint Vincent College offers a Literary Translation Minor that combines creative writing, languages, international literature, and critical theory.
 Our Visiting Writers Series brings celebrated literary translators to campus and our own Eulalia Books, an indie publisher of poetry in translation, offers work-study and internship opportunities to students interested in pursuing careers in publishing and related fields.